Purely quantum memory in closed systems observed via imperfect measurements: Discussion

-\emph{Conclusion.---}We analyzed the non-Markovian behavior resulting from imperfect stroboscopic quantum measurements.
+We analyzed the non-Markovian behavior resulting from imperfect stroboscopic quantum measurements.
 The von Neumann imperfect measurement produces a mixed quantum state averaged over all lumped (i.e.\ degenerate) outcomes.
 Conversely, the L\"uders measurement results in a multi-dimensional projection preserving some quantum coherence.
 In both cases, the statistics of the indistinguishable measurement outcomes are coarse-grained, lumped distributions, which evolve in time in a generally non-Markovian fashion.
 The presence and characteristics of memory were shown to depend tacitly on the measurement, in particular on the nature of, and projection onto, mesostates.
 As a main result, the quantum-lumped process requires stronger conditions to be Markovian because of preserved quantum coherence.
 In particular, it requires the observation to have \emph{no} detectable coherence.
 In turn, we introduced the concept of \emph{purely quantum} memory, which has \emph{no classical counterpart}.
 It corresponds to the situation where the respective mesoscopic transition for a given strobosopic time $\tau$ are observed with equal probability (i.e.\ are Markovian with respect to von Neumann lumping) and the memory emerges purely due to detectable coherence.
 We illustrated these results by means of a quantum walk on a lattice and determined the parameters for which the respective lumped distributions are Markovian.
+The condition Eq.\eqref{eq:condition}, as well as the magic times $\tau_M$, are very sensitive to the symmetry of the quantum lattice and the mesostates choice.